Winter visits to Aachen provide ample opportunity to explore this city which is rich in history and renowned for its imperial cathedral.

 Specialities: Aachen Printen gingerbread; potato pancakes; roasted chestnuts; marzipan bread.

-Where to stay: Hotel 3 Könige is a popular hotel, 1-minute from the Christmas market in the Old Town.
+Where to stay: Hotel 3 Könige is a popular hotel, 1-minute from the centre.

-I suggest staying in the Altstadt, the city’s historic centre, for easy access to the Christmas market.
+I suggest staying in the Altstadt, the city’s historic centre.
 This area places you right in the midst of the festive action, within walking distance of the market and other key attractions.

-For quality accommodation in this area, consider the highly-rated Hotel 3 Könige, perfectly positioned for a Christmas visit.
+For quality accommodation in this area, consider the highly-rated Hotel 3 Könige, perfectly positioned for a winter visit.

 Christmas in Aachen

-Aachen Printen: Rooted in Aachen, this distinctive type of gingerbread, rich in spices and typically sweetened with syrup, might remind you of Lebkuchen but offers a unique flavour profile.
-Some variants also incorporate nuts or chocolate for added texture and taste.
-It’s a holiday staple in Aachen, and you’ll find it in abundance during Christmas.
+- Aachen Printen: Rooted in Aachen, this distinctive type of gingerbread, rich in spices and typically sweetened with syrup, might remind you of Lebkuchen but offers a unique flavour profile.

-Stollen: A classic German Christmas bread, Stollen is packed with dried fruit, nuts and spices and then dusted with powdered sugar.
-Some versions contain marzipan in the centre.
-Its distinctive shape is said to resemble the swaddled baby Jesus.
+- Stollen: A classic German Christmas bread, Stollen is packed with dried fruit, nuts and spices and then dusted with powdered sugar.

-Marzipan Brot: Marzipan, a sweet paste made from ground almonds and sugar, is a popular ingredient in German Christmas treats.
-Marzipan Brot, shaped like a little loaf of bread but entirely sweet, is a particular favourite found at the Aachen Christmas Market.
+- Marzipan Brot: Marzipan, a sweet paste made from ground almonds and sugar, is a popular ingredient in German Christmas treats.
+Marzipan Brot, shaped like a little loaf of bread but entirely sweet, is a particular favourite.

-Schokoküsse: Known as ‘chocolate kisses’, these sweet treats consist of a marshmallow centre covered in a thin layer of chocolate.
-They’re a fun and indulgent snack you can find at the Aachen Christmas Market.
+- Schokoküsse: Known as ‘chocolate kisses’, these sweet treats consist of a marshmallow centre covered in a thin layer of chocolate.

-Pretzels: A universal symbol of German cuisine, pretzels are a staple at the Christmas markets in Aachen.
+- Pretzels: A universal symbol of German cuisine, pretzels are a staple.
 Topped with coarse salt, these twisted baked goods offer a perfect balance of chewy and crunchy textures.

-Crepes: Though originating from France, crepes have found a home in international Christmas markets.
-Thin and delicate, they’re often rolled up with a variety of sweet fillings like Nutella, strawberries, or simple sugar and lemon juice.
+- Crepes: Though originating from France, crepes have found a home in international winter events.
+Thin and delicate, they’re often rolled up with a variety of sweet fillings, such as Nutella, strawberries, or simple sugar and lemon juice.

 What to Buy